byerlikaya/SmartWhere/README.md

 [![SmartWhere Nuget](https://img.shields.io/nuget/v/SmartWhere)](https://www.nuget.org/packages/SmartWhere)
 [![SmartWhere Nuget](https://img.shields.io/nuget/dt/SmartWhere)](https://www.nuget.org/packages/SmartWhere)

-**SmartWhere** is a method that aims to make the `Enumerable.Where` method smarter and is based on the foundations of .NET Core.
+**SmartWhere** is a method that aims to make the `Queryable.Where` method smarter and is based on the foundations of .NET Core.

 #### Quick Start
 The usage of **SmartWhere** is quite simple.